National Park Service: Nomenclature

 National military parks, battlefield parks, battlefield sites, and battlefields preserve areas associated with military history.
 The different designations reflect the complexity of the event and the site.
 Many of the sites preserve important Revolutionary War battles and Civil War battlefields.
 Military parks are the sites of larger actions, such as Chickamauga and Chattanooga National Military Park, Vicksburg National Military Park, Gettysburg National Military Park, and Shiloh National Military Park—the original four from 1890.

 Examples of battlefield parks, battlefield sites, and national battlefields include Richmond National Battlefield Park, Brices Cross Roads National Battlefield Site, and Antietam National Battlefield.

 National memorials are areas that officially memorialize a person or event, though unlike a National Historical Site, may or may not be placed at a specific historical location.
 Several national memorials are on the National Mall, such as the Washington Monument and Lincoln Memorial.

 National seashores and national lakeshores offer preservation of the national coast line, while supporting water–based recreation.
 Cape Hatteras National Seashore was created in 1937.
-Indiana Dunes National Lakeshore and Pictured Rocks National Lakeshore, created in 1966, were the first national lakeshores.
+Indiana Dunes National Lakeshore (now a National Park) and Pictured Rocks National Lakeshore, created in 1966, were the first national lakeshores.

 National rivers and wild and scenic riverways protect free-flowing streams over their length.
 The riverways may not be altered with dams, channelization, or other changes.
 Recreational pursuits are encouraged along the waterways.
 Ozark National Scenic Riverways was established in 1964.

 National recreation areas originally were units surrounding reservoirs impounded by dams built by other federal agencies, the first being Lake Mead National Recreation Area.
 Some national recreation areas are in urban centers, such as Gateway National Recreation Area and Golden Gate National Recreation Area, which encompass significant cultural as well as natural resources.

 The National Trails System preserves long-distance routes across America.
 The system was created in 1968 and consists of two major components: National scenic trails are long-distance trails through some of the most scenic parts of the country.
 They received official protection in 1968.
 The Appalachian Trail is the best known.
 National historic trails commemorate the routes of major historic events.
 Some of the best known are the Trail of Tears, the Mormon Trail, and the Santa Fe Trail.
 These trails are administered by several federal agencies.